-The full suite of Beauty Professional standards is still being developed by the Beauty Professional Apprenticeship Trailblazer Steering Group (BPATSG), which will replace the current apprenticeship frameworks.
-This group made up of employers within the beauty sector which meet the IfA requirements.
+Apprenticeship standards are developed by the Beauty Professional Apprenticeship Trailblazer Steering Group (BPATSG), which will replace the current apprenticeship frameworks.
+This group made up of employers within the beauty sector which meet the IFATE requirements.
 This group will also subsequently review the apprenticeship standards and check if they are still required and are fit-for-purpose.

-HBA D3 Beauty apprenticeship trailblazer statement regarding temporary adaptions for the beauty apprenticeship suite of mandatory on programme qualifications (Diplomas), flexibilities, and dispensations for the End Point Assessment (EPAs) due to COVID-19.
+Beauty apprenticeship trailblazer statement regarding temporary adaptions for the beauty apprenticeship suite of mandatory on programme qualifications (diplomas), flexibilities, and dispensations for the End Point Assessment (EPA) due to COVID-19

 10 September 2020

 The coronavirus (COVID-19) pandemic has resulted in restrictions to beauty apprenticeship education and training during the spring and summer of 2020.
 Guidance has been provided by Government, with varied opening dates for businesses.
 Some services and treatments were not permitted to open, and it is possible that the public health restrictions may continue to occur either locally or nationally during the rest of the year.
 We know that both